14 Best Balance Sheet Templates for Excel

 • It helps you identify the number of tangible assets as well as the amount generated from accounting transactions.

-• With a well-balanced balance sheet, you can determine the average number of days taken to completely sell your inventories.
+• With a well-balanced sheet, you can determine the average number of days taken to completely sell your inventories.

 • Through the b/sheet, you can also know whether or not the interest coverage ratio on bonds is decreasing.